You’ve likely heard the term menopause before. But what about perimenopause?

 How long will these symptoms last?

-Typically five years — but remember, the perimenopausal experience isn’t one-size-fits-all for everyone.
+Typically, five years— but remember, the perimenopausal experience isn’t the same for everyone.
 Some people may only experience a change in their period when nearing menopause, while others will experience it for upwards of 10 years.

 Are these symptoms always due to perimenopause?